Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/trendline/setintercept/_index.md

 ---
 title: setIntercept
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/trendline/setintercept/
+url: /php-java/aspose.slides/trendline/setintercept/
 ---

-## setIntercept(double value)  function
+## setIntercept(double value)  method

  Specifies the value where the trendline shall cross the y axis.
 This property shall be supported only when the trendline type is exp, linear, or poly.
  Read/write  double.

+### Returns
+void

 ---